-At 31 December 2021 and 2022, the Directors conducted an assessment of the recoverable amounts of patents and trademarks with reference to a valuation performed by the Valuer, based on a value in use calculation using cash flow projection on a five-year forecast approved by senior management.
-Based on the assessment, in the opinion of the Directors, the estimated recoverable amounts of patents and trademarks is higher than their carrying amount and therefore, no impairment of patents and trademarks was provided as at 31 December 2021 and 2022.
+Intangible assets have been allocated to the cash generating unit of the aquarium products segment (the "Aquarium CGU").
+At 31 December 2023, the Directors conducted an assessment of the recoverable amount of the Aquarium CGU with reference to a valuation performed by the Valuer based on a value in use calculation using cash flow projection on a five-year forecast approved by senior management.
+The discount rate applied to the cash flow projection is 16.98% (2022: 17.12%).
+The growth rates used for the five-year period and to extrapolate the cash flows of the business beyond the five-year period is ranged from 1.3% to 4.9% (2022: 1.3% to 1.9%) and Nil (2022: Nil), respectively.
+Based on the assessment, in the opinion of the Directors, the estimated recoverable amount of the Aquarium CGU is higher than its corresponding carrying amount and therefore, no impairment of intangible assets was provided during the year.